iguarin/plex_docker/README.md

 Before we create the container, we have to create the folders that are required for plex: *config, media and transcode". (transcode is optional).

-Go to your home and run the following commands:
+We go to the user's home and run the following commands:
 ```cd ~```
 ```mkdir plex``` <br/>
 ```cd plex```<br/>